reMarkable/qtwebapp/README.md

 This library was forked from http://stefanfrings.de/qtwebapp/index-en.html

 QtWebApp is a library to develop server-side web applications in C++.
-It depends on Qt5.
+It depends on Qt 5 or 6.

 The library comes with 3 components: